kurapativ/Vuda-Dash-Board/README.md

 # Vuda-Dash-Board
+About:
-A small dash board shocase the various of a Govt. instituion
+A small dash board themed web page where various projects of the Government where highlighted.

+Technologies used:

+Front-end: HTML, CSS.